 2. Poppadoms & Naan Bread

-Curries can be eaten as part of a low cholesterol diet as long as you steer clear of ones with cream, butter or coconut milk sauces.
-If you have high cholesterol, adding chickpeas, lentils, garlic or ground flaxseeds to your curries will help to lower it.
+Curries can be eaten as part of a low cholesterol diet as long as you steer clear of ones made with cream, butter or coconut milk.
+If you have high cholesterol, add cholesterol-lowering chickpeas, lentils, garlic or ground flaxseeds to your curries.

 Here are some tasty cholesterol-friendly curry recipes to try:-